mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ExposedPropertyHelper.md

-<div style="border: solid 1px #999; border-radius:12px; background-color:#EEE; padding: 8px; padding-left:14px; color: #555; font-size:14px;"><b>Draft:</b> The content on this page is complete, but it has not been reviewed yet.</div>

 <div style="border: solid 1px #999; border-radius:12px; background-color:#EEE; padding: 8px; padding-left:14px; color: #555; font-size:14px;"><b>Experimental:</b> This Feature is currently experimental and is subject to change in later major versions.</div>
-# Exposed Property Class
+# Exposed Property class

-`ExposedProperty` class is a helper class that caches a property ID based on its name.
-You can assign a string name to the class, and It will automatically cache the integer value from `Shader.PropertyToID(string name)`and cast implicitly to this integer when used in Property, Event or EventAttribute methods of the [Component API](ComponentAPI.md)
+The `ExposedProperty` class is a helper class that caches a property ID based on the property's name.
+You can assign a the name of a Shader property as a string to the class and It automatically caches the integer value that `Shader.PropertyToID(string name)` returns.
+When you use this class in a Property, Event, or EventAttribute method in the [component API](ComponentAPI.md), it implicitly casts to this integer.

-## Example Usage
+## Example usage

 ```C#
 ExposedProperty m_MyProperty;